 McGill Arts Frosh Committee is committed to making sure Frosh is a welcoming, inclusive, and accessible environment for all our staff and participants.
 Our goal is for participants to make meaningful and long-lasting connections throughout Frosh, while also introducing incoming students to McGill and Montreal.
-Due to Covid-19 among us, Frosh 2020 will be a virtual event, and the absence of in-person interactions, we want to make sure that all participants have access to resources they may use during Frosh and throughout their time at McGill.
+Here you will find a list of local resources in Montreal to help you throughout Frosh and at your time in McGill.
+We have a designated Inclusivity Coordinator who is dedicated to ensuring that all accessibility needs are met during Frosh.

 After registering for Frosh, you will receive additional information on how to access and identify these resources.

 Coordinators are students at McGill who have spent the summer planning and organizing Frosh.
 Besides ensuring that Frosh runs smoothly, they are also there to help address any concerns you may have or redirect you to resources as needed.
 Coordinators are available to all participants should there be any issues throughout the week.
 Coordinators will be wearing a tank top that reads “COORD” on the back for you to identify them (they may also be wearing a pink raincoat if it’s raining)!

 Leaders and O-Staff

 Frosh leaders are older McGill students who are involved in the McGill community.
 Each group will be led by four Leaders!
 They will be your reference points throughout Frosh and lead you to events throughout the week.
 They are a great resource so don’t hesitate to ask them any questions you might have!
 They will be wearing purple shirts this year!